-a sponsoring company must not be subject to regulation or inspection by the NSW Police Force the results of appropriate probity checks that were carried out (for example, CNI or NSW Fair Trading checks) must be acceptable the organisation's products or services must not be harmful or of inferior quality the company or its key members must not have links to individuals or organisations of poor repute there must be no conflict between the objectives, mission, products and services of the sponsor and of the NSW Police Force the sponsorship must not conflict with broader NSW Government or Government agency objectives (for example, no tobacco or alcohol company sponsorship) sponsorship by the organisation must not create an actual conflict of interest with the NSW Police Force or its employees the current relationship between the NSW Police Force and the prospective sponsor (if any) including their track record in any previous sponsorships not lead to public or media criticism of the NSW Police Force.
+- a sponsoring company must not be subject to regulation or inspection by the NSW Police Force - the results of appropriate probity checks that were carried out (for example, CNI or NSW Fair Trading checks) must be acceptable - □ the organisation's products or services must not be harmful or of inferior quality - the company or its key members must not have links to individuals or organisations of poor repute - □ there must be no conflict between the objectives, mission, products and services of the sponsor and of the NSW Police Force - □ the sponsorship must not conflict with broader NSW Government or Government agency objectives (for example, no tobacco or alcohol company sponsorship) - sponsorship by the organisation must not create an actual conflict of interest with the NSW Police Force or its employees - □ the current relationship between the NSW Police Force and the prospective sponsor (if any) including their track record in any previous sponsorships - □ the reputation/public perception of the sponsor or its products/services must be appropriate for the NSW Police Force to be associated with.
+The sponsorship must not lead to public or media criticism of the NSW Police Force.